In the Footsteps of Cleopatra – Walking the Marble Road of Ephesus, Turkey

 Highlights of Ephesus include the Arkadiane Way which was used as a ceremony road.
 It links the famous Royal Route to the sea and runs around 500 metres with galleries and shops either side the full length of the road.
 The Library of Celsus which held up to 15,000 scrolls was cunningly built and designed to look far grander than its narrow lot would allow for.
 The double walls of the library were built to ensure good temperature control to preserve the scrolls.
 The walls and floors were faced with coloured marble and the lavish use of decorative wall friezes and ora.

-Visit the ancient site of what is considered the Virgin Mary’s home.
+Up in the mountains near Ephesus you can also visit the ancient site of what is considered the Virgin Mary’s home.

 Pin for later